dennishnf/personalwebsite/index.md

 <li>2025 May - Invited by IEEE SPS at UNMSM (Peru) to speak on Deep Learning applied to Medical Imaging.</li>
 <li>2025 May - Invited as a speaker by the IEEE SPS UNI (Peru) to give a talk on Deep Learning and Bio-Signals.</li>
 <li>2025 May - Invited to deliver a talk about AI Research in Radiology, org. by 'Latam Radiation' & 'MRI Scanner'.</li>
-<li>2025 Mar - Invited by Startup UNI at Universidad Nacional de Ingeniería (Peru) to speak about my career and AI.</li>
+<li>2025 Mar - Invited by 'Startup UNI' at Universidad Nacional de Ingeniería (Peru) to speak about my career and AI.</li>
 <li>2025 Mar - <a href="https://www.latinxinai.org/cvpr-2025" target="_blank">Invited to serve as a paper reviewer for the LatinX in the CV (LXCV) Workshop at the CVPR 2025</a>.</li>
 <li>2025 Feb - <a href="https://neurips.cc/Conferences/2025" target="_blank">Pleased to be invited to serve as a regular reviewer for the NeurIPS 2025 main conference</a>.</li>
 <li>2024 Dec - <a href="https://icml.cc/Conferences/2025" target="_blank">Pleased to be invited to serve as a regular reviewer for the ICML 2025 main conference</a>.</li>